Szentendre Artists' Colony: Background

 The colony was founded by the Szentendre Artists' Association.
 They followed the tradition of the 19th century Nagybánya artists' colony but combined it with the modern styles of the era, mainly surrealism and constructivism.

 From the 1930s onwards, the creative art of Lajos Vajda and Dezső Korniss is most directly linked to Szentendre, respectively.
-For an island monastery.
 They primarily painted the natural and built environment of this landscape and drew their motifs from the traditions of the inhabitants living here.
 Among the modern styles, they created primarily in the spirit of surrealism and non-figurative art.

-Imre Ámos also contributed to the establishment of surrealism in Szentendre, his admirers called him the "Hungarian Chagall".
+Imre Ámos (the "Hungarian Chagall") also contributed to the establishment of surrealism in Szentendre.

 Due to their influence, many other artists were connected to Szentendre and his surroundings, for example Piroska Szántó, Endre Bálint, or his friend János Tornyai also painted in Szentendre in the early 1930s.
 István Ilosvai Varga, Miklós Göllner, Andor Kántor, Pál Miháltz, Béla Czóbel, Erzsébet Vaszkó, Jenő Barcsay, János Kmetty, Jenő Kerényi, Pál Deim, and László Balogh belonged more to the constructive trend.
-The creators of the Szentendre artist colony together with all the artists from Szentendre organized collective exhibitions in Budapest and Szentendre.
+The creators of the Szentendre Artists' Colony together with all the artists from Szentendre organized collective exhibitions in Budapest and Szentendre.